Since 17 March 2020, the US borders have been closed to UK and EU travellers. Finally, we’ve got some exciting news to

 Flights are running, but travel restrictions depend on where you are and where you want to go.
 State, local and territorial governments have different rules in place, including travel restrictions, stay-at-home orders and testing and quarantine requirements.
 You can use this search engine to check the local COVID-related requirements in whichever city or zip code that you’re planning travel to.

 If you do travel domestically within the US, the CDC recommends that you take a COVID-19 test one to three days before your trip, and three to five days after you travel.
 It also recommends that you self-isolate for seven days after any domestic travel and avoid any contact with anyone at increased risk from COVID-19.
 It should go without saying that you must not travel if you test positive, are showing symptoms of COVID-19 or were recently exposed to someone with the virus.

 Is the US in lockdown?

 While restrictions in the US are easing, the country is a patchwork of different COVID-related restrictions on social distancing, which sometimes differ by state, county and even city.
 Wherever you are planning to go to, you should check the latest state, county or city advice and restrictions well in advance, and keep an eye on developments.

 Travel to the US FAQs

-That varies between states, counties and even cities.
+That can vary between states, counties and even cities.
 If you are eligible to travel to the US right now, check the local advice and restrictions before heading off.

 Where can I go?